oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

 ## Task 1: Check the status of Database Management

-1. Click the navigation menu, click the link *Oracle Database*, and then *Oracle Base Database (VM, BM)*.
+1. Click the navigation menu, click the *Oracle Database* menu item, and then *Oracle Base Database (VM, BM)*.

   ![Image alt text](images/image1.png)

 2. Select the DBCS *DBSystem-LiveLabs*.
-Make sure to be in the compartment *LiveLabs*.
+Make sure to be in the *LiveLabs* compartment.

   ![Image alt text](images/image2.png)